muratk3n/thirdwave/en/README.md

 "Thai protesters give prime minister three days to resign..
-Demonstrators handed in a 'resignation form' for Thai PM Prayuth Chan-ocha to sign, saying they would return in three days if their demands were not met.
-The move came as Prayuth offered to lift an emergency decree"
+Demonstrators handed in a 'resignation form' for Thai PM Prayuth Chan-ocha to sign, saying they would return in three days if their demands were not met"

 ---